Great dividing range

 William Fox

-William Fox is a poet from Naarm/Melbourne.
-His work has appeared previously in Overland, as well in Meanjin, Island, Southerly, and The Best Australian Poems series of books.
-His debut collection will be released by Rabbit in late 2022.
+William Fox is a poet from Naarm / Melbourne.
+His work has appeared previously in Overland, as well as in places like Meanjin, Island, Cordite and the Best Australian Poems series of books.
+His debut collection, Apollo Bay, was released by Rabbit in 2023.

 More by William Fox ›